-For ALD process modelling and reactor design, a useful description of the reaction kinetics is essential.
-Typically, the reaction kinetics of ALD processes are described in a simplified manner assuming irreversible single-site Langmuir adsorption and an associated (lumped) sticking coefficient.
-4,7,13,17,20,29 Experimental knowledge of sticking coefficients has been rather scarce until recently.
-4,7,8,11,12,29-31 The most straightforward way of analysing the kinetics is by interpreting film termination profiles measured in dedicated test structures or in a cross-flow reactor, where a steep film termination profile is generally associated with high reactivity.
-11,12,29,30,32,33
+For ALD process modelling and reactor design, a useful description of the 57 58 reaction kinetics is essential.
+Typically, the reaction kinetics of ALD processes are described in a simplified manner assuming irreversible single-site Langmuir adsorption and an associated 59 (lumped) sticking coefficient.^{4,7,13,17,20,29} Experimental knowledge of sticking coefficients has 60 been rather scarce until recently.^{4,7,8,11,12,29-33} The most straightforward way of analysing the 61 kinetics is by interpreting film termination profiles measured in dedicated test structures or 62 in a cross-flow reactor, where a steep film termination profile is generally associated with 63 high reactivity.^{11,12,29,30,34,35} With low sticking coefficient, the process can be in reaction-64 65 limited regime, where no clear termination profile can be identified.
+Whether film growth is in a reaction-limited or diffusion-limited regime, can be estimated by the Thiele modulus h{T} 66 (or $\alpha^{17,20,30}$ where $\alpha = h_T^2$) which gives the ratio of reaction rate to diffusion rate.26 In 67 diffusion-limited regime, the value of Thiele modulus is much higher than one.^{26,36} 68 used in conjunction with microscopic LHAR test channels, where the sticking coefficient c can be calculated from the slope [at surface coverage θ (-) of 1/2] of the Type 1 normalized thickness profile39 [Figure 1(b)] through a simple square root relation.30 Here, Type 1 normalized thickness profile39 refers to the normalized amount of growth (one for saturated surface, or $\theta = 1$) as the vertical axis and the dimensionless distance (distance divided by channel height) as the horizontal axis.
+This slope method was derived empirically from the diffusion-reaction model of Yanguas-Gil and Elam20 at free molecular flow conditions.

-Recently, microscopic lateral high-aspect-ratio (LHAR) test channels have emerged for thickness profile measurements.
-Such LHAR structures simplify conformality analysis: after ALD, the roof of the structure can be removed, exposing the film to detailed analysis.
-Further, a method has been developed by Arts et al. to be used in conjunction with microscopic LHAR test channels, where the sticking coefficient c can be calculated from the slope [at surface coverage θ (-) of 1/2] of the Type 1 normalized thickness profile [Figure 1(b)] through a simple square root relation.
-This slope method was derived empirically from the diffusion-reaction model of Yanguas-Gil and Elam at free molecular flow conditions.20
+69 Recently, microscopic lateral high-aspect-ratio (LHAR) test channels have 70 emerged for thickness profile measurements.^{18,37-39} Such LHAR structures simplify 71 conformality analysis: after ALD, the roof of the structure can be removed, exposing the film 72 to detailed analysis.^{38-40} Further, a slope method has been developed by Arts et al.30 to be

-In this work, we have re-implemented the diffusion-reaction model by Ylilammi et al. 18 and used it to simulate the evolution of ALD growth at various scenarios of kinetic and process parameters and diffusion regimes.
-We first describe the assumptions and equations behind the Ylilammi et al. 18 diffusion-equation model.
-We then demonstrate how process parameters influence the ALD thickness profile by varying individual parameters at various diffusion regimes and channel filling levels.
-Finally, we compare the simulations of the Ylilammi et al. 18 model with the Arts et al. 30 slope method and discuss the likely reasons for the observed slight differences.
+In this work, we have re-implemented the diffusion-reaction model by Ylilammi 80 et al.18 and used it to simulate the evolution of ALD growth at various scenarios of kinetic and 81 82 process parameters and diffusion regimes.
+We first describe the assumptions and equations behind the Ylilammi et al.18 diffusion-equation model.
+We then demonstrate how process 83 parameters influence the ALD thickness profile by varying individual parameters at various 84 diffusion regimes and channel filling levels.
+Finally, we compare the simulations of the 85 Ylilammi et al.18 model with the Arts et al.30 slope method and discuss the likely reasons for 86 the observed slight differences.
+87

 Figure 1.
 Illustration of ALD film in wide microchannel structures: (a) side and top views of the microchannel with length L and height H, containing a film with thickness s at the channel entrance (illustration intentionally not to scale). (b) Illustration of the different regions (I-IV) of a thickness profile superimposed on a thickness profile with different axes shown.
-The classifications of thickness profiles and the regions are as in ref.
-36, except that here we use the term thickness profile instead of saturation profile.
+The classifications of thickness profiles and the regions are as in Ref.
+39, except that here we use the term thickness profile instead of saturation profile.

-2. Description of the Ylilammi et al. 18 diffusion-reaction model
+95 2.
+Description of the Ylilammi et al.18 diffusion-reaction model